• Home

 1764 A daughter, Sarah, is born to Squire and Jane.

-1775 Squire battled Indians at Twetty’s Fort battle.
+1775 Squire battled Indians at Twetty’s Fort.

 1775 In May, as part of Kentucky’s first legislature, Squire Boone introduces a bill to preserve the range.